OpenBCI/OpenBCI_Cyton_Library/README.md

 5. Hack and make awesome stuff!

 ## General Overview

-### Includes Needed

-Your needs dictate what libraries you need to include!
+Your needs dictate what you need to include!
+This saves a ton of precious memory space!

-To use the SD card:
+### Pre-setup

+#### Default OpenBCI with SD Card Functionality

+In order to use the SD card write functionality, you must not only include the file `SD_Card_Stuff.ino` located in examples/DefaultBoard, you must include the following:

+Headers:
 ```Arduino
 #include <OBCI32_SD.h>
 #include <DSPI.h>